Nutritional status is indicated as a relevant factor determining the long-term survival and well-being of CF patients.

 Generally, inadequate weight gain is mainly caused by an energy imbalance resulting from chronic respiratory disease, malabsorption of nutrients, anorexia and increased metabolic rate.

 - when present fat malabsorption leads to increased energy losses in the stools.
-However, even with adequate control of fat malabsorption using pancreatic enzyme supplements, several people with CF may still be unable to meet their increased energy need;
+However, even with adequate control of fat malabsorption using pancreatic enzyme supplements in subjects affected by pancreatic insufficiency, several people with CF may still be unable to meet their increased energy need;

-- oral caloric intake may be reduced by a general malaise associated with respiratory infection, nausea from swallowed sputum or nausea as a side effect of medications;
+- oral caloric intake may be reduced by a general malaise associated with respiratory infection, nausea from swallowed sputum or nausea as a side effect of medications or anosmia in patiets with advanced disease;

 - the exact mechanism of anorexia in CF remains uncertain.
 The aetiology of anorexia is likely to be multifactorial; it may be caused in part by chronic infection due to factors such as increased mucus production and in part by the anorectic effects of elevated serum inflammatory cytokines, such as TNF-alfa.
 In addition, anorexia is likely to be related to chronic sinusitis, gastroesophageal reflux, and protein or energy malnutrition or both when present.